Bonjour à tous!

-My name is Betty Hailu and I am a recipient of the Fund for Education Abroad Scholarship!
+My name is Betty Hailu and I am a recipient of the Fund for Education Abroad Scholarship for the Spring 2020 semester!
 I am a junior at the George Washington University in Washington, D.C. studying International Affairs with a concentration in International Development and a minor in Economics.
 I will be studying in Paris, France with IES Abroad: Business and International Affairs.
 Come adventure avec moi!

 Au Revoir Paris !
 (Return Vlog)